IPMD Charter Bylaws, July 2022

 - Earned Value Management System Acceptance Guide.
-Revision September 2019.
+(Revised April 2023).
 This document provides guidance and a standard framework to prepare a contractor or a government agency, in the case where the EVM requirement is applied to the government work, to successfully demonstrate that the EVMS being used complies with the EIA-748 32 Guidelines and produces program/project performance data that contributes to sound capital investment decisions.

 - Earned Value Management System Guideline Scalability Guide.
 Revision January 2020.

 The EVMS Guideline Scalability Guide was produced to support any agency or organization which does not have a contractual requirement to implement EVMS, but would still benefit from using EVM practices by implementing a scaled EVMS.
 It is intended for industry or government project personnel within: 1) entities such as universities, laboratories, small businesses, suppliers, and vendors with small to mid-size projects; 2) large corporations with small projects/contracts or that issue contracts to small businesses, suppliers, and vendors; and 3) any government agency with small contracts.
 The guide focuses on scaling the EVMS Standard 32 Guidelines in a way that reflects the size, complexity, risk, and type of work involved.
 A scaled EVMS recognizes small projects do not require the same level of detail data and control discipline associated with large, complex projects.

 - Earned Value Management Systems Application Guide.
-Revision May 2018.
-This guide is designed to assist any organization with the planning process to effectively implement and use an EVMS through all phases of the acquisition life cycle.
+(Revised September 2022) This guide is designed to assist any organization with the planning process to effectively implement and use an EVMS through all phases of the acquisition life cycle.
 Appendix A of this document provides a summary of the EVMS contract clauses and agency policy documents that support OMB Circular A-11, Part 7, Capital Programming Guide, a supplement to A-11, "Planning, Budgeting, Acquisition and Management of Capital Assets."

 - Earned Value Management Systems Intent Guide to the EIA Standard for EVMS (EIA-748).
 Revision August 2018.